kobolds-io/stdx/README.md

 The `UnbufferedChannel` is a structure that can be used to safely transmit data across threads.
 It uses a `Condition` to notify receivers that there is new data.
 Additionally it has a very simple api `send`/`receive` and supports concepts like timeouts but does not currently support cancellation.

 See [example](./examples/unbuffered_channel.zig) and [source](./src/unbuffered_channel.zig) for more information on usage.

+#### Signal

+> TBD

+The `Signal` is a structure that can be used to safely transmit data across threads.
+Unlike a channel, it does not require that both threads become synchronized at the same point.
+Think of a `Signal` as a way for a sender to throw a value over the fence and a receiver to pick the value at a later time (when it is convenient for the receiver). `Signal`s are "one shots", meaning that they should only ever be used once.
+These structures are ideal for things like `request`->`reply` kinds of problems.

+See [example](./examples/signal.zig) and [source](./src/signal.zig) for more information on usage.

 ### Events